tobias-weiss-ai-xr/opendesk-edu/docs/developer/sops-argocd-integration.md

 --decrypt`, and hands the plaintext to ArgoCD's resource detection.

 > **⚠️ Verified on ArgoCD v3.0.12 (2026-07-09).** The CMP sidecar was
-> successfully deployed and tested in production on the HRZ cluster
+> successfully deployed and tested in production on the Kubernetes cluster
 > (K3s v1.32.3).
 An encrypted K8s Secret (`test-secret.enc.yaml`) was
 > decrypted end-to-end and applied by ArgoCD.